mon: mon_status should make it clear when the mon has connection issues

 Just a thought,

-#4 Updated by Greg Farnum almost 6 years ago
+#4 Updated by Greg Farnum over 6 years ago

 Hmmm.
 The issue with doing this in the Messenger is that all those errors are expected to occur at some point — failures happen!
 And most of the time the failures we're seeing are the fault of the other guy and the cluster will route around them appropriately (but of course the daemon can't know that in the moment, period).
 We can add some sort of error reporting interface as you suggest, but we'll need to be careful in designing it — we'd probably want to associate the error with a Connection, but we need to be sure the Connection stays valid long enough.
 (I forget if we've got them properly ref-counted now or not.)